MicrosoftDocs/azure-devops-docs/docs/notifications/manage-your-personal-notifications.md

 - Add a custom notification subscription
 - Unsubscribe or opt out of a team or project notification subscription

-Personal notifications get sent to you in the form of an email, as changes occur to the following items in Azure DevOps:
+Personal notifications get sent to you in the form of an email as changes occur to builds, code, pipelines, work, artifacts, extensions, releases, and more.

-- Builds
-- Code (Git)
-- Code (TFVC)
-- Pipelines
-- Work
-- Artifacts
-- Extensions
-- Releases

 For information about team and project-level notifications, see [Team and project-level notifications](about-notifications.md#team-and-project-level-notifications) and [Manage team or group notifications](manage-team-group-global-organization-notifications.md).